| |

 you first start

-exercising on the ball you will not be able to handle as much weight.
+exercising with the ball you will not be able to handle as much weight.

 For instance, if you can bench press 100 lb for 10 reps, you may only